flipacholas/Architecture-of-consoles/articles/dreamcast.md

 {{% inner_markdown %}}
 - A **Sanyo LC86K87**: An 8-bit low power CPU.
-- A **32x48 Monochrome LCD** with four additional icons: Commanded using 196 B of XRAM [what's XRAM?] as frame-buffer.
+- A **32x48 Monochrome LCD** with four additional icons: Commanded using 196 B of XRAM (external RAM) as frame-buffer.
 - **Two serial connectors**: One for IN and the other for OUT.
 - **Six physical buttons**: Used when the VMU is detached from the controller.
 - A **16 KB Mask-ROM**: Stores the BIOS-IPL.